lunasorcery/hw/README.md

 Despite being turing-incomplete, it _is_ possible to implement a [quine](https://en.wikipedia.org/wiki/Quine_(computing)) in HW.
 Source code for this is provided in the ``examples/`` folder.

 #### Webserver
 While HW is not in of itself capable of handling network connections, that's not in any way a limitation.
 Quite the contrary, writing your own network code is prone to introduce bugs that can be severe when exposed to the network.
 Therefore requiring the use of well tested networking tools, such as ``netcat`` (aka ``nc``) is preferred.
 You can easily just code your web application, and then pass off the result to the secure tool that handles the networking for you.
-Here's an example of how to start a server using HW:
+Here's an example of how to start a server using HW in a *nix environment:
 ```
 while true; do { echo -e 'HTTP/1.1 200 OK\r\n'; hw server.hw; } | nc -l 8080 |:; done
 ```